martinemdal/cdk-sam-lambda-demo/README.md

 Running a Lambda locally with SAM and CDK.

 # Structure
- * infra - contains cloud infrastructure to work with the lambda
+ * stack - contains cloud stackstructure to work with the lambda
  * lambdas - contains the lambda function
  * layer - contains dependencies the lambda can use